ychadwick/boxalino-client-SDK-php/README.md

 The Boxalino Client SDK provides a simple and efficient usage of Boxalino Search & Recommendations services (based on the p13n Thrift client libraries as separately provided in respective git-hub repositories) and to Boxalino Data Intelligence especially for Data Synchronization (define the structure of your data, push and publish your data structure configuration, push data in dev/prod and full/delta to Boxalino).

-The Boxalino Client SDK are particularly interesting for integrators of Boxalino technologies and provides the following advantages compare to using the underlying API directly:
+The Boxalino Client SDK are particularly interesting for integrators of Boxalino technologies and provides the following advantages compare to using the underlying API directly.

+## Key advantages

 1. Very easy examples (such as frontend_search_basic) to start from (step by step)
 2. Many examples to understand each functionality individually
 3. Very little amount of code to write and to maintain (all the hard stuff is done in the client)